Sacred Voices is a Denver-based, BIPOC+, youth-focused organization that was founded in 2004.

-Originally known as Cafe Cultura, Sacred Voices has worked tirelessly to accomplish our mission
+Originally known as Cafe Cultura, Sacred Voices has worked tirelessly to accomplish its mission.

 Sacred Voices promotes unity and healing among Black Indigenous People of Color (BIPOC+) communities through creative expression while empowering youth to find their voice, power, and become leaders in their communities.

-Sacred Voices hosts an open mic every month at Denver Open Media.
+Sacred Voices hosts an open mic every month at Denver Community Media.
 It is the only open mic in town that is focused on youth.

 We also conduct culturally engaging spoken word/poetry workshops for students in the Denver Metro area.
 These workshops teach students the power of their voice as well as the power of their racial identity and sexuality.

 Astin Lopez is a musician, writer, worker, and sound engineer currently living in Denver, Colorado.
 He has a BS in Music from the University of Colorado Denver.
 His music is focused on isolation, depression, and the struggles of modern society.
 He is the Director of Media for Sacred Voices.
-He produces and organizes all of Sacred Voices' Open Mics, as well as manages Sacred Voices' online presence.
-Astin is also a freelance songwriter and audio technician writing music for local shows such as Circus Foundry and providing audio expertise to Abiding Hope Church.
+He produces and organizes all of Sacred Voices' Open Mics.
+Astin is also a freelance songwriter and audio technician writing music for local shows such as Circus Foundry and providing audio expertise to Good Shepherd Presbyterian Church.

 Briannah Hill, a.k.a ArtsyQ, identifies as a Blaqueer [Black & Queer] Nonbinary individual.
 They are a poet, storyteller, and workshop facilitator, from Denver, CO.
-Their passion and work are driven by their artist-activist evolution, and their in-it-to-win-it attitude when it comes to breathing life back into Black imagination, Black joy, and Black futures.
+They are the Director of Programs for Sacred Voices.
+They manage, curate, and facilitate all the workshops and events for Sacred Voices.

 Mateo Manuel Vela is a Chicano spoken word poet, scholar, and community organizer hailing from Denver, Colorado.
 He is currently studying International Affairs and Ethnic Studies at the University of Colorado, Boulder.
 In addition to being a board member for Sacred Voices, Mateo is also a leading member of the Latinx activist organization UMAS y MECHA de CU Boulder.
 Drawing from his experiences growing up in the Denver Westside, Mateo is a hopeless romantic who writes about his own lived realities and observations at the intersection of radical love, ancestral grief, politics, and healing.